neyralab/client-gateway/README.md

 For now there is issue with using node environment (for files with size > 1mb): despite of the fact that we send all chunks, later we get only half of them (for preview/downloading);

 Accepts:
-1. file - current file that is supposed to be uploaded; (if node environment and need to send stream - file object should have isStream: true, stream: () => 'ReadableStream with data' properties)
+1. file - current file that is supposed to be uploaded; (if node environment and need to send stream - file object should have  stream: () => 'ReadableStream with data')
 2. oneTimeToken - token from /generate/token request
 3. endpoint - endpoint from /generate/token request
 4. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;